portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 ## YAML
 - OpenAPI is 3.0.
 OpenAPI definitions can be written in JSON or YAML. `YAML` is RECOMMENDED, because it is easier to read and write.

+## JSON
+- JSON (JavaScrip Object Notation) MUST be the format for accepting and responding API requests.
+It is NOT RECOMMENDED to use HTML or XML.

 ## Parameter Serialization (from [OpenAPI specification](https://swagger.io/docs/specification/serialization/))
 - Serialization means translating data structures or object states into a format that can be transmitted and reconstructed later.
 OpenAPI 3.0 supports arrays and objects in operation parameters (path, **query**, header, and cookie) and lets you specify how these parameters should be serialized.